-The Keeping in Touch (KIT) newsletter provides an insight on current issues and the latest developments in the internal auditing as well as information on the activities organised by The Institute.
+The Keeping in Touch (KIT) newsletter provides information on current issues and the most recent developments in internal auditing, as well as information on The Institute's activities.

-In 2020, The Institute published four issues of the KIT, all of which were online versions posted to The Institute's website.
-Members are informed and updated about The Institute's progress through these newsletters.
+In 2021, The Institute changed the format and published two issues of the KIT, both of which were online versions available on The Institute's website.
+The KIT is more informative and comprehensible.